 You might think, that I’m going to suggest you go and see a traditional Czech band and if that’s what tickles your fancy, by all means, go for it!

 Instead of that, I want to suggest that you check if your favourite band is playing in Prague whilst you are here.
 Surprised?
 So was I, when I missed George Ezra and Passenger by a couple of weeks this year!
 Prague has become a pretty great place to catch big and up-and-coming stars.
 I took my mum to see the Elton John Farewell Tour concert and we had a great time.

-I love this option, especially in the winter, when it gets dark around 4 pm and it’s freezing!
-The major shopping malls like Palladium (Namesti Republiky) or Novy Smichov (Andel) stay open until 10 pm, which gives you plenty of time to walk around and do all your shopping.
+I love this option, especially in the cold Prague winter weather, when it gets dark around 4 pm and it’s freezing!
+The major shopping malls like Palladium (Namesti Republiky) or Novy Smichov (Andel) stay open until 9-10 pm, which gives you plenty of time to walk around and do all your shopping.

 Every shopping centre also has coffee places and fast food restaurants, which is perfect for a break in between your shopping.